 Don't overestimate the number of lines that have been covered.
 Also, calling a line of code multiple times isn't always enough to close a test.
 Instead, it should be used to highlight the code that has been covered and may be of interest to testers.

-Although achieving 100% code coverage doesn't mean that the code has been thoroughly tested, it suggests that you have prioritized the codebase and the features that are most important to the project's development.
+Although achieving 100% code coverage doesn't mean that the code has been thoroughly tested, it suggests that you have prioritized the codebase and the most important features of the project's development.

 Code stability is difficult to measure.
-Stable code means that there are little changes to the software product that could potentially harm the business or software.
+Stable code means that there are few changes to the software product that could potentially harm the business or software.

 Some developers decide to chart the frequency of code changes.
 Others think of stability in terms of what percentage of deployed code results in downtime.

 Code simplicity is a balance between the machine and human perception of complexity.
-The problem with it is that If you force developers to refactor their code into many sub-methods, they may end up making it harder for humans to understand.
+The problem is that if you force developers to refactor their code into many sub-methods, they may make it harder for humans to understand.
 Having code that is easy to read will reduce the risks of long-term onboarding for new developers.

 Code churn is a metric that measures the amount of code that changes over time.
 If the code has to be rewritten to accommodate a new feature, it could cause high maintenance.

 Although it's primitive, code churn can be used to evaluate the stability of your code.
-It can also tell you which development stages are the most unstable and which ones are the most stable.
+It can also tell you which development stages are the most stable and which ones are not.

 Look for regularities in code changes to identify issues that could be caused by the task-generation approach.
-If the code has spikes in code changes, it's important to investigate which tasks caused the spikes.
+If the code has spikes in code changes, it's important to investigate which tasks caused them.
 Doing so can help avoid generating unstable code.

 The stability of your product is very important before a release.
 A growing trend can indicate that the code will most likely get rewritten before the release date, which could cause instability.

-These are the metrics that are used to measure the performance and quality of software company’s service, and they should be chosen carefully and they should be based on your company's software development processes.
-Having a good understanding of these can help you make informed decisions and improve the efficiency of your organization.
+These metrics measure the performance and quality of a software company’s service.
+They should be chosen carefully and be based on your company's software development processes.
+Having a good understanding of these metrics can help you make informed decisions and improve the efficiency of your organization.

-A quantitative indicator is typically the easiest to measure, and it can look at various hard data such as operational costs and revenue.
-On the other hand, qualitative indicators are more complex to analyze, and they include factors such as customer feedback.
-Ideally, you should blend two qualitative and quantitative indicators to get a deeper understanding of your company's performance.
+A quantitative indicator is typically the easiest to measure and can include various hard data such as operational costs and revenue.
+On the other hand, qualitative indicators are more complex to analyze, including factors such as customer feedback.
+Ideally, you should blend two qualitative and quantitative indicators to understand your company's performance better.
 However, you'll need more quantitative indicators to make effective reporting.